JamesMalone999/union_shop/README.md

 Make sure the repository is public.
 Check to see if it opens in an incognito/private window (you should not get a 404 error).

 ⚠️ You can edit the link before the deadline, but do not edit the repository (do not make new commits) after the deadline.
 I will label your submission as late if you do this.

+## Demonstration

+The demos take place during your usual timetabled practical sessions in weeks 19 or 20 (Friday 12/12/2025 or Friday 19/12/2025).
+More information about the demo sessions will be provided closer to the time.

+During the demo, you will have **up to 10 minutes** to demonstrate your application to staff.
+You must clone your repository and run the application live.
+You need to be prepared to show the features you have implemented and answer any questions about your code.

+⚠️ Make sure your application runs correctly (on your personal device or the university computers) from a fresh clone before attending the demo session.

 ## Project Structure